molily/molily.de/_posts/2020-11-21-testing-angular.md

 `createComponentFactory` expects a configuration object. `component: FullPhotoComponent` specifies the Component under test. `shallow: true` means we want [shallow, not deep rendering](#shallow-vs-deep-rendering).
 It does not make a difference for `FullPhotoComponent` though since it has no children.

-The configuration object will include more options for the testing Module, as we will see later.
+The configuration object may include more options for the testing Module, as we will see later.
 Internally, `createComponentFactory` creates a `beforeEach` block that calls `TestBed.configureTestingModule` and `TestBed.compileComponents`, just like we did manually.

 `createComponentFactory` returns a factory function for creating a `FullPhotoComponent`.
 We save that function in the `createComponent` constant.

-The next step is to create a `beforeEach` block that creates the Component instance. `createComponent` again takes an options object.
+The next step is to add a `beforeEach` block that creates the Component instance. `createComponent` again takes an options object.
 To set the `photo` Input property, we pass `props: { photo: photo1 }`.

 ```typescript
 import { createComponentFactory, Spectator } from '@ngneat/spectator';